antcc/tfm/README.md

 This repository contains the source code of my master's thesis in Statistics and Data Science at the Autonomous University of Madrid, which is licensed under a [CC BY-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.
 The code developed is available on a [separate repository](https://github.com/antcc/rk-bfr).

-The compiled pdf version of the thesis is available [here](https://github.com/antcc/tfm/releases/download/v1.2/masters-thesis.pdf).
+The compiled PDF version of the thesis is available [here](https://github.com/antcc/tfm/releases/download/v1.2/masters-thesis.pdf).
 It can also be generated via the command `latexmk -pdf masters-thesis` (requires `xelatex`).
 The template used is a slightly modified version of [latex-mimosis](https://github.com/Pseudomanifold/latex-mimosis).

 ## Abstract